PrajwalDataAnalyst/Amazon_Mobile_Sales/README.md

 # Amazon_Mobile_Sales
-Certainly!
-Here's a brief description of an Amazon dashboard in Power BI with emojis:

 📊 **Amazon Dashboard in Power BI Overview:**
 Explore your Amazon business performance at a glance with our vibrant and insightful Power BI dashboard!
 Gain valuable insights into your sales, inventory, and customer engagement effortlessly.